lockss/lockss-rtd-manual/docs/introduction/primer.rst

          :depth: 1
          :backlinks: none

-This section offers a high-level introduction to :term:`LOCKSS <LOCKSS system>`, particularly LOCKSS 2.x.
+This section offers a high-level introduction to |LOCKSS|, particularly LOCKSS 2.x.

 ---------------
 What Is LOCKSS?